nion068/termix/docs/guide/search-filter.md

 - **Maintained filter**: Only matching files are shown
 - **Status indication**: Shows current filter in status bar
 - **Operation support**: All file operations work on filtered results

+## Combining Search with Sorting

+Filtering finds _what_ you're looking for; sorting helps you organize it.
+You can use the interactive sort menu on both a full directory listing and on a filtered search result set.

+This creates a powerful workflow for finding exactly what you need.

+### Example Workflow: Find and Sort

+Imagine you want to find the most recently edited Markdown document in your entire project.

+1.  **Search (`S`)**: Press `S` and type `.md` to find all Markdown files.
+2.  **Navigate (`Esc`)**: Press `Esc` to apply the filter and browse the results.
+3.  **Sort (`T`)**: Press `T` to open the sort menu.
+4.  **Select**: Use the arrow keys to highlight **"Date: Newest First"** and press `Enter`.

+Instantly, your list of Markdown files is re-ordered, with the most recently modified file at the top, ready for you to open.

 ## Search Features